 environment variable to the location's full name,

-D is the data's version.
+V is the version.

 Since 1996, each version has been a four-digit year followed by

 lower-case letter (a through z,